paper-parser/paper-parser/README.md

 The simplest way to run the example notebooks is to clone the git repo to your local machine.
 To install `paperparser` and its dependencies, we recommend the following procedure:

+1. Clone the git repository to your local machine.

-1. Create a new conda environment by running the following command in your terminal.
+2. Create a new conda environment by running the following command in your terminal.
     ```bash
     conda create -n your_new_env python=3.6
     ```
     (Note: PaperParser was designed in Python 3.6, but also works with 3.5.)
     <!-- This turns out to be important, because for some reason the verson of pip that comes with the conda installation of python 3.6 does not work with our `setup.py` and `requirements.txt` files. -->

-2. Activate your new, clean conda environment.
+3. Activate your new, clean conda environment.
     ```bash
     conda activate your_new_env
     ```

-3. (Optional) For users of Git for Windows/Git Bash: run the following command.
+4. (Optional) For users of Git for Windows/Git Bash: run the following command.
     ```bash
     conda install -c conda-forge dawg
     ```
     Note that Linux, Mac, and WSL (Windows Subsystem for Linux) users can skip this step.

-4. Navigate to the top-level directory containing `setup.py` and pip install by running
+5. Navigate to the top-level directory containing `setup.py` and pip install by running
     ```bash
     pip install .
     ```
     This will automatically install the dependencies required to run the package and the provided example notebooks. _Make sure you are in the correct environment before running `pip install`!_

-5. Download [ChemDataExtractor](http://chemdataextractor.org/docs/install)'s Data files.
+6. Download [ChemDataExtractor](http://chemdataextractor.org/docs/install)'s Data files.
 This step is important-- PaperParser will not run without this step.
     ```bash
     cde data download
     ```

-6. For use of the example notebooks, you will also need jupyter notebooks and pandas, which can be installed using
+7. For use of the example notebooks, you will also need jupyter notebooks and pandas, which can be installed using
     ```bash
     pip install ipykernel
     pip install pandas